Unity Remote is a downloadable app designed to help with Android, iOSApple’s mobile operating system. More info

 See in Glossary inevitably reduces the image quality.

-In the Unity Remote section of the Editor settings (menu: Edit > Project Settings > Editor) you can switch the compression method between JPEG and PNG.
+In the Unity Remote section of the Editor window (menu: Edit > Project Settings, then select the Editor category) you can switch the compression method between JPEG and PNG.
 PNG compression is “lossless” (so the image quality doesn’t degrade) but uses more bandwidth than JPEG.
 A downsized image has lower bandwidth requirements than one at full resolution.
 By changing these settings, you can trade image accuracy off against framerate as necessary.
 When using a lower resolution, be aware that Unity Remote downsizes images for better performance.

 Bear in mind that Unity Remote is only really intended to give a quick approximate check of how your game will look and feel when running on the device.
 Make sure that you occasionally do a full build and test the “real” app.